 • Promoting conservation through education, by assessing visitor attitudes and perceptions

-The Research Coordinator works closely with animal management staff and the Education team to identify priority topics and Colchester Zoo encourages applications for research within these priority areas.
+The Research Team works closely with other departments within the zoo including Animal Management staff and the Conservation Education team to identify priority topics.
+CZS encourages applications for research within these priority areas.
+See the handbook below for this priority research list.

-All applications received will be assessed by the Zoo Director and Zoo Curator.
-Animal Management staff will accept applications on the basis of the subject area, including the value to science, ethical considerations, and the logistics of the study, including staff time and resources.
+All applications received will be assessed by our Research Team.
+Applications will be accepted on the basis of the subject area, including the value to science, ethical considerations, and the logistics of the study, including staff time and resources.

 Application Form

-All researchers wishing to conduct a project at, or in association with Colchester Zoo, must submit an application form.
+All researchers wishing to conduct a project at, or in association with CZS, must submit an application form.

-All applications should be sent to the Research Coordinator a minimum of one month in advance of the perspective start date.
+All applications should be sent to the Research Lead a minimum of one month in advance of the perspective start date.

 Sea Lion Research